Spanish High-Frequency Word Wall

-After year one of teaching I knew that I somehow needed to find a way to reinforce the high frequency words, since students were always struggling with remembering words like but, if and of.
-Inspired by a post from the Creative Language Class discussing the 100 words that make up 50% of conversation, I knew I needed to make these little words a priority, but the question was how?
+After year one of teaching I knew that I somehow needed to find a way to reinforce the high-frequency words since students were always struggling with remembering words like but, if, and of.
+Inspired by a post from the Creative Language Class discussing the 100 words that make up 50% of the conversation, I knew I needed to make these little words a priority, but the question was how?

 - Number – Is 100 words too many at once?
 Should I add a certain number each week?